Core Research

 • Named owners, control points, and decision criteria for the capability in scope.

-• A sequenced pilot-to-cutover plan tied to business risk, not vendor timelines.
+• A sequenced pilot-to-cutover plan tied to business risk.

-• Evidence gates leaders can use to approve or pause change at every step.
+• Evidence gates leaders can use to approve, pause, or redirect.

 Concrete deliverables by phase